 - Stencils (optional) – If you are doing a stencil, you’ll want a stamping-type brush.

-Here are the steps to paint an ombre jar (with a video):
+Here are the basic steps to paint an ombre jar (with a video):

-- Decide whether the whiter color will be at the top or bottom.
+- First thing, decide whether the whiter color will be at the top or bottom.
 I used white at the top.

 - Paint a stripe of white at the top.
 The beauty of ombre is that it doesn’t require hard lines.